swe-students-fall2025/0-git-practice-hna2019/README.md

 The style says that worse is better and that simplicity and ease of use are more beneficial than functionality.
 This reminded me of what the Professor taught us: bespoke development is the antithesis of the modern-day agile developer.
 We can not make everyone happy with our product and its best to apply a consistent strategy to our projects than custom tailoring them.
 While meeting client expectations is important, it is best to prioritize saving time and cost while still delivering an acceptable product.

+# Comments (Sam Murshed)
+ I agree with the belief that simplicity is better but somethimes it's just not possible, hence why backend is commonly known for being messy.